RefaelBeker7/relations-finder-between-people/README.md

 # relations-finder-between-people
 Finds the minimal relation level between two people - shortest path in an unweighted graph using Dijkstra.

-# relationsfinder

-Finds the minimal relation level between two people - shortest path in an unweighted graph

 _A utility that finds the minimal relation level between two people._

-The utility have the following functions:

-	void Init(Person[] people) - Initialization of the utility with person instances. int FindMinRelationLevel(Person personA, Person personB) - Returns the minimal level of relation between personA and personB.
-	                                                           If they are not related, return -1.

 The following classes define a person with a name and address: